NotQuiteAwake/hierarchical/notes/report.md

 @fig:bh_to_brute_1] to [@fig:bh_to_brute_3]).

 Another feature is the long tail towards the right: in each case a small portion of particles suffer from significant error.
-As noted in [DEHNEN 2014]{.mark}, this can be remediated by using a more sophisticated MAC.
+This can be remediated by using a more sophisticated MAC [@Dehnen2014].

 <div id="fig:theta_dist">
 ![$\theta = 1.0$](dist/bh_hist_1.pdf){width=45%}